 You will then see a dialog box below.

 Confirm that [Angle X] is entered in [Parameter 1] and [Angle Y] in [Parameter 2].

 In addition, make sure that the Target in the Option is set to [Selected object] and press OK.

 Now a diagonal face has been created.

 Click the chain icon to the left of the [Angle X] parameter to merge it with the parameter below.

 Facial deformations can be easily checked in this state.

-Move the parameters around and adjust any unnatural parts.
+Move the parameters around and adjust any unnatural movements.

-You will get a better understanding of how the deformer actually works, as well as other areas that are not explained, by looking at sample models.
+You will get a better understanding of how the deformer actually works, as well as other areas that are not explained, by checking sample models.

-Also, if you have any questions about a function, please refer to the manual site for a detailed explanation of each function.
+Also, if you have any questions about a function, please refer to the manual website for a detailed explanation of each function.